operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 For an in-depth explanation of Kubernetes APIs and the group-version-kind model, check out these [kubebuilder docs][kb-doc-gkvs].

-In general, it's recommended to have one controller responsible for manage each API created for the project to properly follow the design goals set by [controller-runtime][controller-runtime].
+In general, it's recommended to have one controller responsible to manage each API created for the project to properly follow the design goals set by [controller-runtime][controller-runtime].

 ### Define the API